 There are tracking designs that are low to moderate cost and very high precision tracking, typically limited only by polar alignment accuracy.
 Tangent-arm trackers have the advantage of low to moderate cost but very large equivalent gear diameters (or roller bearings) that enable accurate tracking.
 The lightweight nature of these mounts are susceptible with wind shake.
-And one needs to find objects in the sky by hand, moving the lens/telescope to point at the object.
+And with trackers like the Fornax Lightrack II without goto capability, one needs to find objects in the sky by hand, moving the lens/telescope to point at the object.
 If you do not know the sky, this can be challenging until you do learn your way around the sky.

 Another option, that just came on the market, circa 2022, is strain wave mounts.
 Strain wave mounts have high and sometimes erratic tracking error that are only pseudo periodic, and generally larger tracking errors than classical mounts.
 Their advantage is very light weight, able to carry a large mass without counterweights, and are more solid against wind.
 But I would not recommend buying a bare strain wave mount.
 Instead, some mounts are now outfitted with high resolution encoders and have Real-time Periodic Error Correction (RPEC), which provides corrections faster than an autoguider.
 If you want a strain wave mount, I recommend only purchasing strain wave mounts with RPEC.
 The advantage of an RPEC strain wave mount is great portability, a solid mount against wind, computerized with goto positioning (enables commanding to send the telescope to a specific object) and can include an autoguider on both axes.
 The disadvantage is cost about 3 times more than the tangent-arm trackers.